gjolly/immutable-ubuntu/README.md

    * Run `apt clean` to remove cached package files.
    * Remove log files from `/var/log` to free up space.
    * Set an empty /etc/machine-id to avoid issues with duplicate machine IDs when the image is cloned.
- * Install the necessary tools for creating an immutable image, such as `veritysetup`.
  * Configure `/etc/fstab` to mount the root filesystem with dm-verity as read-only,
  * Add an initramfs hook to parse the kernel command line and mount the root filesystem with dm-verity.
 This hook will be included in the initramfs when the image is created.
  * Regenerate the initramfs to include the new hook (with `initramfs-tools`).
  * Collect image metadata and write it to `/etc/immutable-ubuntu/image-metadata.yaml`:
    * Read the kernel command line from `/proc/cmdline`.
-   * Detect the PARTUUID for the root filesystem, EFI system partition, and boot partition (if present) by parsing `/etc/fstab`.
+   * Detect the PARTUUID for the root filesystem, EFI system partition, and boot partition (if present) using `lsblk`.
    * Record whether a dedicated `/boot` partition exists.

 On `freeze`, the tool performs the following steps: